K-E-90/K-E-90.github.io/_posts/2021-11-19-THREEWebGraphics.md

 tags: [Three.js, Javascript]
 ---

 I also experimented with Three.js, a 3D JavaScript library.
-I wanted to encorporate this in my [modeled drone]({% post_url 2021-09-05-BlenderDroneModel %}) post, however, I wasn't able to get the glTF importer to work over the weekend.
-Therefor, I just created a empty scene with a torus and a light.
+The plan is to encorporate this in my [modeled drone]({% post_url 2021-09-05-BlenderDroneModel %}) post.
+Here is an example of a simple scene with a torus and a light.
 Rotating is possible with the left mouse button.

 <style type="text/css" rel="stylesheet">
 #cube {